acidsploit/mikrotik-routeros-scripts/README.md

 My scripts for MikroTik RouterOS

-OVHDynDNS - OVH DynDNS Update Script for MirkoTik RouterOS
+OVHDynDNS - OVH DynDNS Update Script for MikroTik RouterOS
 ----------------------------------------------------------
 This scrip updates your dynamic IP on your OVH dyndns record, when that IP address changes.
 This script works specifically for the DynDNS service hosted by OVH.